sherlock-audit/2023-05-Index-judging/README.md

 Fixed in:
 https://github.com/IndexCoop/index-coop-smart-contracts/pull/142

+**IAm0x52**

+Oracle was changed to AAVEOracle, which also fixed this issue

 # Issue M-7: The protocol does not compatible with token such as USDT because of the Approval Face Protection

 Source: https://github.com/sherlock-audit/2023-05-Index-judging/issues/314